kareemjwallssanders/attendance/README.md

  # My Awesome Project
- Creating the stundent list was a challing experince
+ Creating the stundent list was a challing experince.
+After getting over the obstcale

 **Link to project:** http://recruiters-love-seeing-live-demos.com/